Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 And yeah, I think what I like most about Amazon is that I get to work on complex problems and the people that I work with.
 The people I work with are really highly skilled in their field, their chosen field.
 So, there’s a lot to learn from them.

-And they are referenced in many areas in how to use data and how to democratize data.
+They are referenced in many areas, such as how to use data and how to democratize data.
 So, I think you will get to learn a lot.
-And you can take and use those experiences in whatever you do later.
+You can use those experiences in whatever you do later.

 Ryoko: Right.
 OK, great.
 Yeah, that sounds amazing.
-Then could you tell me about any kind of differences in the working styles, including project execution styles in Japan, from your experiences of working in Switzerland or in general abroad?
+Then, could you tell me about any kind of differences in the working styles, including project execution styles in Japan, from your experiences working in Switzerland or, in general, abroad?

 Nelson: So, as I said, because.
 I worked mostly for international companies.
 I didn’t get to see the differences.
 I work mostly for Amazon and for Philip Morris.
 And these companies are similar in international standards.